 “This concert was all about community.
 The affection between the two organizations was palpable.
 James Campbell and Lydia Adams added recollections about their many years at the Festival.
 Lydia spoke about how the ensemble would find ways to make the music work.
 Even the mayor of Parry Sound spoke about the Festival’s contribution to the community.’

-“From the sheer brilliance and crisp freshness of Mozart’s Divertimento in F, to the haunting beauty of H. Janmohamed’s “Reflections on Light”, the audience was led on a magnificent journey of consummate music-making ending on a high note with Beethoven’s Choral Fantasy.”by BWW News Desk, Jul.
-24, 2019
+“From the sheer brilliance and crisp freshness of Mozart’s Divertimento in F, to the haunting beauty of H. Janmohamed’s “Reflections on Light”, the audience was led on a magnificent journey of consummate music-making ending on a high note with Beethoven’s Choral Fantasy.”

 “Renowned Canadian actor Colin Fox brought his signature clear and thoughtful speaking style to the narrated portions.
 The Elmer Iseler Singers drew out the many beauties in Robertson’s score, and the accompaniment by an ensemble of nine players added even more strength to the music.